AneoGroup/tronderenergi-ai-hackathon-2021/README.md

 - `wind_speed_(2|10|50|100)m:ms` - wind speed in meters per second at 2, 10, 50 or 100 meters above ground.
 - `wind_dir_(2|10|50|100)m:d` - wind direction in degrees at 2, 10, 50 or 100 meters above ground.

+## Guidelines for using the data

+- Consumption, PV production and wind production are only known the hour after it takes place.
+Future values of consumption and production **can't be used** in the control strategy.
+- Weather data are seen as weather forecast, thus you can include future values in your control strategy
+- Spot prices becomes available in vectors of 24 hours once a day.
+The forecasts for next day is available at 13:00.
+Thus, future prices can be included 12-25 hours ahead in time, depending on the hour of the day.

+For **development purposes only** you might want to assume that consumption and production observations are forecasts.
+This way part of the team can work on control policy and part on the forecasts.
+At the end replace observations with forecasts

 ## Development environment setup